oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/FAQ.md

 <br>           - Modify the name of variables file (eg variables_london.tf)
 <br>           - Modify the region parameter in tis variables_london.tf

 **Q 4.
-How do I upgrade to the new version of toolkit for my existing OCI tenancies?**
+How do I upgrade an existing version of the toolkit to the new one without disrupting my existing tenancy files/directories?**
 <br> **Ans**

 **Q 5.
 I am getting 'Permission Denied' error while executing any commands inside the container.**